aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 {{< /highlight >}}

 ### **AutoSizeMode.Nearest**
-The *Nearest* mode uses only the values specified by *setImageHeight* and *setImageWidth* to set the size of the resulting barcode image similarly to *Interpolation*.
-However, in this case, [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) seeks to specify the most appropriate image size to avoid distorting barcode proportions and deteriorating its readability.
+To set barcode image size, the *Nearest* mode uses only the values specified using *setImageHeight* and *setImageWidth* methods similarly to the *Interpolation* mode.
+In this mode, [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) aims at finding the most suitable image size to avoid barcode proportion distortion and readability deterioration.

-The resulting barcode image generated using the *Nearest* mode is demonstrated below.
+The barcode label created through the *Nearest* mode is provided below.

 <p align="center"><img src="autosizemodenearest.png"></p>